-4.7 Blue Medicare PPO^{sTM} plans
+4.7 Blue Medicare PPO plans

-This summary of benefits for Blue Medicare PPOSM members is not a guarantee of benefits coverage.
+This summary of benefits for Blue Medicare PPO members is not a guarantee of benefits coverage.
 Always verify member eligibility and benefits prior to providing services.

-Blue Medicare PPO[TM] plans provide coverage for:
+Blue Medicare PPO plans provides coverage for:

+- Ambulance and urgent care

+- Home health care

-- Inpatient / outpatient services
+- Inpatient/outpatient services

+- Preventive care

 - Skilled nursing facility care

-- Home health care

 - Worldwide emergency medical care

-- Ambulance and urgent care

-- Preventive care

-Blue Medicare PPOSM is a Medicare Advantage plan where care and services from doctors and hospitals are in the Plan's network, but also allows members to see doctors outside the network, usually at a higher cost.
+Blue Medicare PPO is an MA plan where care and services from doctors and hospitals are in the plan's network, but also allows members to see doctors outside the network, usually at a higher cost.
 It provides Medicare Parts A and B coverage, while keeping out-of-pocket costs lower.